A universal finite type invariant of knots in homology 3-spheres: Diagram spaces

 \begin{remark} For diagrams in $\tA(X)$, the condition on the labels on the skeleton implies that all labels can be pushed off each component of the skeleton using the relation \holw.
 When the component is an interval, there is a unique way to do so. \end{remark}

-For a finite set $C$, denote by $\xd_C$ (resp. $\xc_C$) the manifold made of $|C|$ intervals (resp. circles) indexed by the elements of $C$.
-The above remark provides an isomorphism $\tAw(\xd_C)\cong\tA(\xd_C)$.
-In the case of a squeleton with closed components, we need to add a relation to get such an isomorphism.
+For a finite set $C$, denote by $\xd_C$ ({\em resp} $\xc_C$) the manifold made of $|C|$ disjoint intervals ({\em resp} circles) indexed by the elements of $C$.
+The above remark provides an isomorphism between~$\tAw(\xd_C)$ and $\tA(\xd_C)$.
+In the case of a skeleton with closed components, we need to add a relation to get such an isomorphism.